Abisola-O/python-projects/README.md

 # python-projects

-This repository contains some beginner friendly python challenges.
+This repository contains beginner friendly python challenges.

+### Feedbacks, contributions, and collaborations are highly welcomed.